oracle-livelabs/database/global-microservices-jakartadata-nosql/run-nosql-app/run-nosql-app.md

 5. Review `BookRepository.java`, also located in `expert/os/demos/books/domain`.
 This repository interface extends `BasicRepository`, which provides CRUD methods to interact with the `Book` entity in Oracle NoSQL.

+The `BasicRepository` interface is part of Jakarta Data and offers a set of predefined database operations, such as `save,` `delete,` `findById,` and more, to streamline interaction with the database.
+Beyond these built-in methods, Jakarta Data allows you to define custom queries through method naming conventions, such as `findByName`, where the query is automatically derived based on the method name.
+Additionally, Jakarta Data supports annotation-based operations, such as `@Insert`, `@Update`, `@Delete`, and `@Save`, which let you explicitly define specific actions.
+The provider implements all these functionalities, meaning developers only need to define the interface, and the underlying implementation is automatically handled, simplifying development and reducing boilerplate code.

    Open `BookRepository.java`:

    ![Code BookRepository](./images/appl-code-repository.png)